InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2020/2020-02-11-how-did-i-get-on-with-my-january-goals.markdown

 In today's post I am giving you a quick run-down on how I got on with each goal in January.

-I divide my goals into categories which are essentially different roles I undertake, having learnt about this while doing Tony Robbins' [Time Of Your Life program](http://www.kqzyfj.com/click-9093862-13505563?url=http%3A%2F%2Fstore.tonyrobbins.com%2Fproducts%2Fthe-time-of-your-life&cjsku=944-00-20){:target="_blank" rel="noopener" rel="nofollow"} *(affiliate link)* last year.
+I divide my goals into categories which are essentially different roles I undertake, having learnt about this while doing Tony Robbins' [Time Of Your Life program](https://www.tonyrobbins.com/products/the-time-of-your-life){:target="_blank" rel="noopener"} last year.

 I have 8 personal categories and 4 business categories: